-All requests are logged into the Request Tracking (RT) System, an electronic database and management system used by ITS to track user requests.
-Each DSS has a Request Tracking queue where requests are stored.
-Any faculty or staff member who would like assistance can submit a request to their DSS by sending email directly to that DSS's request queue.
+All requests are logged into Service Now, ITS' service management platform.
+Any faculty or staff member who would like assistance can submit a support request by visiting service.wesleyan.edu.
 All Wesleyan departments and their assigned specialists are listed on the ITS Desktop support page.
-From this page, you can click on the specialist's name to send email directly to the appropriate queue.
 Should a DSS be off campus, the queues are monitored and other staff members will be assigned to the requests.
 This will not happen if personal email or voice mail is used to request help.
-The exceptions are those cases in which the user's computer or email program are not working or for extreme emergencies.
-In those cases, the DSS should be contacted by phone.
-If it is an emergency and the DSS is not available, the requester can leave a voice mail message and mark it "urgent".
-When this is done, the specialist will receive a beeper call to check voice mail immediately.
+If the user's computer or email program are not working or for extreme emergencies, faculty or staff may call 860-685-2400 or 860-685-4100 and an ITS staff member will locate a support person.

 The University recognizes that its employees may occasionally make personal use of University owned computers and does not wish to prohibit such use altogether.
 However, the University will not be responsible for the backup and restoration of non-work related data including: music, personal pictures, games and non-Wesleyan owned software.
 The University may ask for such data/software to be removed if it is hampering the function of the computer and the ability of the employee to perform his/her job function.
 In the event the employee gets a new computer or hard drive replacement, the University will not be responsible for the restoration of personal data.
 It is recommended that personal data is stored on external devices such USB/Firewire external drives which are to be purchased with personal funds.
 The Desktop Support Specialist who is performing the data transfer or configuration will have discretion in identifying personal data.
 By default, only the local C: drive or the primary Macintosh Hard Drive will be backed up.
 Users requiring additional volumes or external drives that contain scholarly data to be backed up must specifically request this from their Desktop Support Specialist.
 Additionally, as a general guideline, files in My Pictures and My Music, including iTunes, will not be included in nightly backups nor will this data be transferred to a new hard drive.
 Users will assume responsibility for this transfer should it be desired.
 Please note that music, photographs, and videos used in scholarly work are exempt from this policy amendment.